 Sustaining friendships - how do I be a good friend

-Working through conflict with friends - how do I keep a friend
+Working through conflict - how do I keep a friend

 ADHD and differently wired kids often struggle with social interactions.
-Their impulsivity can be misinterpreted as rude, their hyper fixation can be interpreted as not caring about others and their distractability and forgetfulness means they might let down their peers or come across as not caring.
-These friendship skills groups help kids slow down their social interactions, stop and think about scenarios and practice social skills during facilitated group activities.
+Their impulsivity can be misinterpreted as rude, their hyper-fixation can be interpreted as not caring about others and their distractability and forgetfulness means they might let down their peers or come across as not interested.
+These friendship skill groups help kids slow down their social interactions, stop and think about scenarios and practice social skills during facilitated group activities.
 A facilitator is able to stop and point out to kids what is happening in the moment, and coach them on how to handle things differently.

 Due to our limited spaces available, we are prioritizing space to children and youth who do not have access to any other social skills program.